zindlerb/emscripten-pthreadfs/pthreadfs/README.md

 ### Advanced Usage

 If you want to modify the PThreadFS file system directly, you may use the macro `EM_PTHREADFS_ASM()` defined in `pthreadfs.h`.
-The macro allows you to run asynchrononous Javascript on the Pthread hosting the PThreadFS file system.
+The macro allows you to run asynchrononous Javascript on the thread hosting the PThreadFS file system.
 For example, you may create a folder in the virtual file system by calling
 ```
 EM_PTHREADFS_ASM(
   await PThreadFS.mkdir('mydirectory');